Matrox-Imaging/3DSensors/README.md

 # MilExamples

-Examples showing how to interface MIL to 3D sensors with proprietary or pseudo-standard interfaces.
+Examples showing how to interface Matrox Imaging Library (MIL) to 3D sensors with proprietary or pseudo-standard interfaces.